How to Trade GBP/USD - Strategies, Platforms & Tools

 If you want to learn how to trade GBP/USD then you are in the right place!
 The United Kingdom is the fifth-largest economy in the world, while the United States is the largest.
 These dynamics make trading GBP/USD essential for foreign exchange traders.

-With central banks now starting to move interest rates in 2022 - which hasn't been done since 2008 - now could also be one of the best times in history to learn how to trade the USD vs GBP exchange rate.
+With the Bank of England starting to increase interest in 2022 and the UK government tax-cutting policies causing significant volatility in the British pound and UK gilts - now could also be one of the best times in history to learn how to trade the GBP vs USD exchange rate.

 In this article, you will discover the history of GBP/USD, how the GBP/USD exchange rate works, the best time to trade GBP/USD, the different types of trading accounts for pound/dollar trading, top GBP/USD technical analysis tools to use and GBP/USD trading strategy you can start trading with right away!